Jakhanke: Jakhanke curriculum

 The Jakhanke clerical tradition is respected throughout the Muslim world for producing erudite and distinguished Islamic scholars.
 Their curriculum vitae are considered an excellent quality, nurturing the young with Muslim values while simultaneously encouraging intellectual pursuits in their natural environment.
 The standard Majalis program offered for Islamic sciences begins by incorporating a formal introduction into the rules governing recitation (tajwīd) and memorization of the Qur'an.
-Recitation should be done according to rules of pronunciation, intonation, and caesuras established by the Prophet Muhammad, though first recorded in the 8th century.
+Recitation should be done according to rules of pronunciation, intonation, and caesuras established by Muhammad, though first recorded in the 8th century.
 There are seven schools of tajwid, the most popular being the school of Hafs on the authority of ‘asim.

 This is followed by an in-depth inquiry into the classical studies of Ulum al-hadith (Science of Hadith), Usul al-fiqh (Islamic Jurisprudence), Nahw arabī or Qawāidu 'l-luġati 'l'Arabiyyah (Standard Arabic Grammar): and language acquisition, which studies the learner's processes of acquiring language.
 The program is concluded following advanced level courses on the science of Qur'anic exegesis (tafsir).
 A total of 28 books must be mastered before a student is eligible to receive the cijaza or sanad (license to teach) from the University.
 In order to graduate, students are required to completely copy these 28 individual books by hand.
 If approved by their sheikh, the student is officially awarded permission to begin Islamic instruction at their own Karanta (school).